Last updated: 4 November, 2024 @ 12:04

-The fish gets its name from the belief that smaller fish ride upon the Horse Mackerel’s back.
+The fish gets its name from the belief that smaller fish ride upon the horse mackerel’s back.
 However, this is thought to be untrue.
 Thought but not proven, so I’m going to keep believing in this lovely tale.

-Horse Mackerel recipes
+Horse mackerel recipes

-The Horse Mackerel is a great fish for the BBQ and the grill.
-I cooked them as I would Sardines.
+Horse mackerel is a great fish for the BBQ and the grill.
+We cooked them as we would sardines.
 Brush with a little olive oil, season with sea salt and whack them under a red hot grill.
-The heat means there’s no need to trim the lateral spikes – they simply burn down.

 The Horse Mackerel